oasci/pitt-biosc1540-2025s/content/cbytes/01/index.md

 Your task is to separate sequencing reads into individual sample files based on their barcodes.
 This process is critical for handling mixed datasets generated during multiplexed sequencing experiments.
-Additionally, you will generate a summary report for any unclassified reads that do not match a provided barcode.

 ```python
 def demultiplex_reads(